universome/class-norm/README.md

 - Will it be better if we sample random classes from Generator on each trianing step?
 And not classes from the current batch?
 - It's strange but initializing models from scratch each time is much better than continuing from the snapshot...
 Maybe it's the real reason why online generative memory does not work?
 - Having a generative model should help us to train a model which would differentiate between different tasks.
 This, in turn will help us to increase the scores on 200-c prediction space.
+- Why our test targets are still shuffled?

 Prototypical Generative Memory:
 - Apply classifier to both real and generated images and match the logits